The Revelation of the Seven Trumpets: the Greatest Prophecy Ever Told, Few Can Hear.

 And when the time for the fifth round of prophetic events comes, we see the fist woe is announced: the fifth seal is open, the fifth trumpet with the fifth thunder sounds, the first woe is announced, and then the fifth bowls with plagues is being poured out on the earth.
 The sixth and the seventh rounds follow swiftly.

-The reader will find in this study links to other articles and chapters of present author’s book Reckoning of Time.
+The reader will find in this study links to other articles and chapters of present author’s book The Reckoning of Time.
 He wants to encourage the reader to refer to them for more insight of this complex picture, because the Book of Revelation is not just a prophecy, but the focus of many prophecies previously foretold concerning the tribulation period before the coming of the Day of YHVH.
 The day when His Messiah will return to put an end of the tribulation and bring justice and peace on the earth.
+But this will come to its fulfilment only after the revelation of the seven seals, the seven trumpets, and the seven bowls.

 Two perspectives of reading the Revelation: from Heavens and from Earth